dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 	T(C) = 🔴 ⇔ Eᵥ(C) = 🔴

+_"Every test prevent a pproduction failure and every possible production failure is catpured by a test"_

-In practice, we cannot enumerate every program state or completely formalize intent _(in fact we can, it is called formal verification)_.
+In practice, we cannot enumerate every program state or completely formalize intent _(in fact we can, it is called formal verification, it's just the case that I, and most of you can't)_.
 Production instead supplies counterexamples to the suite’s predictions.

 Suppose the suite is green but production fails: